 - Specific details on your foreign language experience, including the names, dates, and institutions of your language courses

-The annual application deadline is December 1st.
-All materials must be submitted by that date, and applicants should take responsibility for ensuring this happens (e.g., take the GRE examination in good time for IPCAA to receive the results).
+IPCAA's annual application deadline is December 15th.
+All materials must be submitted by that date, and applicants should take responsibility for ensuring this happens.

 What does IPCAA look for in a prospective student?